liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/10-configuring-search.markdown

     ./elasticsearch

-Elastic starts, and one of its status messages includes a transport address:
+Elasticsearch starts, and one of its status messages includes a transport address:

     2016-05-03 16:33:28,358][INFO ][transport] [Hobgoblin II] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}

-Take note of this address; you'll need to give it to your @product@ server so it can find Elastic on the network.
+Take note of this address; you'll need to give it to your @product@ server so it can find Elasticsearch on the network.

-### Step Five: Configure @product@ to Connect to your Elastic Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)
+### Step Five: Configure @product@ to Connect to your Elasticsearch Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)

 Now you're ready to configure @product@.
 Start @product@ if you haven't already, log in, and then click on *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Foundation*.
 Find *Elasticsearch* in the list of settings and click on it.
 Now you can configure it.
 Here are the options you need to change:

-**Cluster name:** Enter the name of the cluster as you defined it in Elastic.
+**Cluster name:** Enter the name of the cluster as you defined it in Elasticsearch.

 **Operation mode:** Defaults to EMBEDDED.
 Change it to REMOTE to connect to a standalone Elasticsearch.

-**Transport addresses:** Enter a delimited list of transport addresses for Elastic nodes.
-Here, you'll enter the transport address from the Elastic server you started.
+**Transport addresses:** Enter a delimited list of transport addresses for Elasticsearch nodes.
+Here, you'll enter the transport address from the Elasticsearch server you started.
 The default value is `localhost:9300`, which will work.

 When finished, click *Save*.
 You're almost done.